Bill Sedgwick

 Bill Sedgwick (born March 19, 1955) is an American former NASCAR driver who was successful particularly prominent in the late 1980s and early 1990s.
-He is a former champion of the NASCAR Winston West Series, where he win the championship in 1991 and 1992.
+He is a two time champion of the NASCAR Winston West Series, where he won the championship in 1991 and 1992.

 In 2004, Sedgwick was inducted into the West Coast Stock Car Hall of Fame.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)